Generic Name: lurasidone (loo RAS i done)

 suicidal thoughts or actions.

-Some young people have thoughts about suicide when first taking medicine to treat depression.
-Your doctor should check your progress at regular visits.
+Some people have thoughts about suicide while taking lurasidone.
+Your doctor will need to check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

-Taking antipsychotic medication during the last 3 months of pregnancy may cause problems in the newborn, such as withdrawal symptoms, breathing problems, feeding problems, fussiness, tremors, and limp or stiff muscles.
-However, you may have withdrawal symptoms or other problems if you stop taking your medicine during pregnancy.
-If you become pregnant while taking Latuda, do not stop taking it without your doctor's advice.
+Taking antipsychotic medicine in the last 3 months of pregnancy may cause breathing problems, feeding problems, or withdrawal symptoms in the newborn.
+If you get pregnant, tell your doctor right away.
+Do not stop taking lurasidone without your doctor's advice.

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of lurasidone on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of lurasidone on the baby.

 How should I take Latuda?